radanalyticsio/radanalyticsio.github.io/get-started.md

 ## 1. Connect to an OpenShift cluster

 Download the [oc command](https://github.com/openshift/origin/releases) and login to an existing cluster with `oc login https://...`.
-Alternatively, [setup your own cluster](https://www.openshift.org/#try) with `oc cluster up`.
+Alternatively, [setup your own cluster](https://www.openshift.org/#try) with `oc cluster up` or the
+[Minishift](https://www.openshift.org/minishift) tool(Windows and Mac users
+may find this option easiest to start).

 ## 2. Install and setup Oshinko